nasa/mmt/CONTRIBUTING.md

 4. Submit a pull request to open a discussion about your proposed changes.
 5. The maintainers will talk with you about it and decide to merge or request additional changes.

-Below are specific guidelines for contributing to Earthdata Search.
+Below are specific guidelines for contributing to the Metadata Management Tool.
 For general tips on open source contributions, see [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/).